rohitgupta61/myblog/blog/_posts/2020-04-01-productivity.md

 I achieved my productivity mantra when I read One Thing by Garry Keller.
 It says all great things are achieved by doing one most important things at a time.
 This resonated me and I implemented it in my routine.

 Now, I follow the below steps
  - Create a list of tasks to be done and give a label based on their urgency and impact.
-So, each task is tagged with any of the following label: UrgentHighImpact(P1), UrgentLowImpact(P2), NotUrgentHighImpact(P3) and NotUrgentLowImpact(P4).
+So, each task is tagged with any of the following label:
+    - UrgentHighImpact(P1)
+    - UrgentLowImpact(P2)
+    - NotUrgentHighImpact(P3)
+    - NotUrgentLowImpact(P4)

- - Do the highest priority task first and the others in priority orders.
+ - Do the highest priority task first and the others in priority orders

- - Review the list daily: add, edit and delete.
+ - Review the list daily: add, edit and delete

 **My definition of productive is getting important things done.**